Syed Nabiullah: Early life

-Syed Nabiullah was born in Kara/Manikpur village in the District of Allahabad in 1860.
+Syed Nabiullah was born in Kara/Manikpur village in the District of Prayagraj in 1860.
 He was one of the first few students who passed BA from Mohmmadan Anglo-Oriental College, established by Sir Syed Ahmed Khan.
 Later at the behest of Sir Syed Ahmed Khan, he and his brother Syed Habibullah went to England to study law.
 In England he became a Barrister-At-Law at Lincoln's Inn.

 Nabiullah had a tall gaunt and imposing structure.
 He didn't have his left eye and had set a stone modelled eye.
-Nabiullah was the toast of Allahabad and his hometown: Kara.
+Nabiullah was the toast of Prayagraj and his hometown: Kara.
 He was a man of discipline and strictly adhered to his routine with punctuality.

 Career

 In 1885, Nabiullah returned to India from England and established his law practice in Lucknow.
 In Lucknow he also became active in local and national politics.
 He was one of the founding members of All India Muslim League, as well as one of its prominent leaders.
-He was one of the 35 delegates, of the deputation who went to Simla on 1 October 1906 to meet Lord Minto.
+He was one of the 35 delegates, of the deputation who went to Shimla on 1 October 1906 to meet Lord Minto.
 He was a distinguished member of the All India Muhammadan Educational Conference at Dhaka, held in December 1906, in which formation of the All Indian Muslim League was resolved, and at the same time he became a member of this newly founded party.

 Syed Nabiullah served as President of the All India Muslim league for two years.
 In 1910, at the Nagpore Session of the All India Muslim League, Nawab Ghulam Ahmed Khan Kalami of Madras proposed the election of Syed Nabiullah as President of the Sessions.
 The Nawab, in his speech proposing the election of Syed Nabiullah, stated that, "the East and West have blended in Mr. Syed Nabiullah to the best advantage".
-He then ended his speech by saying, "it is but right and proper that a gentleman of Mr. Nabiullah's attanments should be given the honour that is his due".
+He concluded his speech by saying, "it is but right and proper that a gentleman of Mr. Nabiullah's attainments should be given the honour that is his due".
 Nawab Ghulam Ahmed Khan Kalami's proposal was unanimously accepted and Syed Nabiullah was declared the President of the Nagpore Session.
 He remained actively involved with the All India Muslim League till his death.
 He was held in very high esteem by other leaders of All India Muslim League because of his balanced views, talent and selflessness.

 He served as the chairman of the Lucknow Municipal Board from 1916 to 1923.